josmar-crwdstffng/angular/aio/content/guide/testing-components-scenarios.md

 </div>

-What if you aren't so lucky.
+What if you are not so lucky.
 What if faking the `HeroService` is hard?
 What if `HeroDetailService` makes its own server requests?